Social Bias in Popular Question-Answering Benchmarks: Results

 For CommonsenseQA, we only retrieved 28 male and 5 female entities, but we also ran a keyword matching on its question set and found 179 questions containing "he", "man" or "his" and only 49 containing "she", "woman", "her", or "hers".
 Examples are: "He was working hard on his sculpture, what was he practicing?" and "After she finished washing clothes, what did the woman do with them?"
 For questions where gender does not play a role for the task at hand, the dataset creators happened to default more to male subjects.

-Additionally, we found that the most represented occupations differ for female and male entities.
-For example for GSM8K (school math problems) and WinoGrande (commonsense), the male top-10 occupations for both benchmarks include several athletic professions, while the female top-10 occupations are biased towards entertainment roles.
-Visualizations of occupation-related gender biases for eight different benchmarks are provided in Figure \ref{fig:occupations}, Appendix~\ref{dataset_biases_vis}.
+Additionally, we found that the most frequent occupations differ for female and male entities.
+For example, for WinoGrande (commonsense), the top-10 male occupations include several athletic professions, while the top-10 female occupations are leaning towards entertainment roles (see Figure \ref{fig:occupations}, Appendix~\ref{dataset_biases_vis}).